kyle0r/recursive-downloader/README.md

 💡 **Research TODO:** Is there a `dpkg` pattern for non system-wide per-user installs?
 Similar to `systemd` system units vs. user units.
 Maybe the package could prompt the user to choose a user or system install type?
 # Upgrading
-Run the installer and the latest release will be downloaded from GitHub.
+Run the installer and the latest release will be downloaded from GitHub and installed.
 Upgrading will overwrite code but not config.
 # Uninstall
-TODO (Documented not implemented): Run the installer with the `--uninstall` option.
+TODO (Documented but not implemented): Run the installer with the `--uninstall` option.
 # Documentation
 ## Warnings
+💡 The risk of being exploited is very low if you never try to download html links (html content invokes href recursion) and only use direct download links.
+Obviously, this use case skips the recursion feature, which is one of the most useful features of the `recursive-downloader` utility.

+The project currently uses two deprecated libraries. `CasperJS` and `PhantomJS`.
+Care should be taken to understand the risks you may be exposing yourself to.
+For example, performing recursive downloads on sites you own or have a high level of trust in the html content should be fine.

+⚠🔐 **However,** there is an inherent risk in downloading from unknown sites, as there may be something in the parsed html that tries to exploit the deprecated libraries. **I strongly recommend that you read the `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js) code docs if you plan to use the utility on untrusted sites.**

+💡🔐 In the `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js) code docs, I have tried to cover the details and mitigations for obvious risks.

 ### Low risk
+TODO details available in the code docs of `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js)
 ### High risk
+TODO details available in the code docs of `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js)
 ## Config docs
-The example config contains suitable in-line documentation.
-TODO link to `config-example.yaml`
+The example config contains suitable in-line documentation. [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/config/config-example.yaml)
 ## Code docs
-Both `recursive-downloader.sh` and `spider.js` have relatively verbose code docs.
-You can also check out `/docs/NOTES.txt` which documents some historical details and challenges of the project.
+Both `recursive-downloader.sh` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/recursive-downloader.sh) and `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js) have relatively verbose code docs.
+You can also check out `/docs/NOTES.txt` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/docs/NOTES.txt) which documents some historical details and challenges of the project.

-TODO add links to the source in master
 ## Sequence Diagram
-In the docs folder you will find `recursive-downloader.seqdiag` which is written in seqdiag format [[repo](https://github.com/blockdiag/seqdiag)] [[docs](http://blockdiag.com/en/seqdiag)].
+In the docs folder you will find `recursive-downloader.seqdiag` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/docs/recursive-downloader.seqdiag) which is written in seqdiag format [[repo](https://github.com/blockdiag/seqdiag)] [[docs](http://blockdiag.com/en/seqdiag)].
 The svg image is rendered and hosted by [kroki.io](https://kroki.io) ❤
 A mirror of the svg is available in the docs folder.